cryostatio/cryostat-legacy/README.md

 with JFR.
 This can be achieved by running `sh run.sh` and connecting to Container JFR in a separate terminal using [websocat](https://github.com/vi/websocat).
-The WebSocket URL to connect to can be found by running `curl localhost:8181/api/v1/clienturl`.
+The WebSocket URL to connect to can be found by running `curl -vkL localhost:8181/api/v1/clienturl`.
 Once you are connected, you can issue commands by entering them into the websocat client in JSON form.
 For example, `{command:ping}` or `{command:dump,args:[localhost,foo,10,"template=Continuous"]}`.
 See